Isdanbull/isdanbull.github.io/_posts/2022-03-06-mushrooms.md

 Much better!
 Most of the columns seem pretty self explanitory.
 The exception is the class column which turns out to have two unique values: 'edible' and 'poisonous'.
-Well as budding (or in this case sporing??) data scientists our next step seems obvious - let's see how well we can classify mushrooms as poisonous or edible!
+Well, as budding (or in this case sporing??) data scientists our next step seems obvious - let's see how well we can classify mushrooms as poisonous or edible!

 ## EDA

-Well, let's take a look at how our data looks when broken down by class:
+Let's take a look at how our data looks when broken down by class: